 Juniper Level Botanic Garden Announces Upcoming Open House Dates in Raleigh, N.C.

-Note, July 7: Juniper Level Botanic Garden will host summer open house weekends from Fri..-Sun., July 10-12 and July 17-19.
+Note, Sept.
+9: Juniper Level Botanic Garden will host fall open house weekends from Fri..-Sun., Sept.
+18-20 and Sept.
+25-27.
 Juniper Level Botanic Garden has modified their workspaces and is committed to the safety of all.
 Social distancing guidelines will be enforced.

 One of America's most spectacular gardens—a secret among some locals but a sanctuary to plant lovers around the world—is open to the public just eight weekends per year in Raleigh, N.C.